neosandeep24/Jumping-Box/README.md

 # Jumping-Box

-Tap on the screen to jump, avoid the blue block ,score increses according to it
+Tap on the screen to jump, avoid the blue block ,score increases according to it